Do you feel burned out at work? Do you want to take a sabbatical and travel?

-Under current tax rules, a married couple can earn up to $20,700 in ordinary income and pay zero taxes (2016 numbers, adjusted annually for inflation).
-That is because the IRS allows a standard deduction of $12,600 plus two personal exemptions of $4,050 – one for each spouse.
+Under current tax rules, a married couple can earn up to $24,800 in ordinary income and pay zero taxes (2020 numbers, adjusted annually for inflation).
+That is because the IRS allows that much for the married filing joint standard deduction.

-You can juice your tax-free income further by applying additional deductions like the $18,000 individual deduction (2016 numbers) for tax-deferred 401k contributions (which you can also do for your spouse).
+You can juice your tax-free income further by applying additional adjustments like the $19,500 contribution limit (2020 numbers) for tax-deferred 401k contributions (per spouse).
 If you are doing a solo 401k, you can deduct even more, but the exact amount will be case specific.

-There are other deductions you can pile on to further increase your tax-free income, such as self-employed health insurance payments, health savings account contributions, and student loan interest deductions.
+There are other adjustments/deductions you can pile on to further increase your tax-free income, such as self-employed health insurance payments, health savings account contributions, and student loan interest deductions.

 But for simplicity we won’t consider those here.